Reed R. Robey

 Reed R. Robey, of Parkersburg, W.Va., passed away on March 16, 2013, in Richmond, Va.

-Surviving Reed is his wife, Mildred M. Robey; son, Randall Robey and his wife Helen of Charlottesville; two daughters, Marsha Ann Leep and her husband Mark of Richmond, and Bridgette Ann Crable, also from Richmond.
+Surviving Reed is his wife, Mildred M. Robey; son, Randall Robey and his wife, Helen, of Charlottesville; and two daughters, Marsha Ann Leep and her husband, Mark, of Richmond and Bridgette Ann Crable, also from Richmond.
 Reed and Midge have six grandchildren, Natalie Crable Roush, Benjamin Reed Robey, Candice Crable Summerford, Sarah Elizabeth Robey, Parker Franklin Leep and Clayton Allen Leep.
 In addition, he was the proud great-grandfather of Laynie Ann Summerford and Tristan Crable Roush.
-Reed is also survived by his sister, Patricia Miller and her husband Ross of Rocklin, Calif.; along with several nieces and nephews.
+Reed is also survived by his sister, Patricia Miller and her husband, Ross, of Rocklin, Calif.; along with several nieces and nephews.

-The family will receive friends 6-8 p.m.
-Friday, April 5, and 1-2 p.m.
-Saturday, April 6, at Lambert-Tatman Funeral Home at 400 Green Street, Parkersburg, WV 26101, followed by a memorial service beginning 2 p.m.
+The family will receive friends from 6-8 p.m.
+Friday and 1-2 p.m.
+Saturday at Lambert-Tatman Funeral Home, 400 Green St., Parkersburg, followed by a memorial service beginning at 2 p.m.
 Saturday.
 Private graveside services will be held at Mount Olivet Cemetery.